corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Require Apocalypse for prescripted empire, extra names for randomisation, allow portraits as secondary species and to be randomized
 * 1.0.2 Fix `on_game_start` on_action to fire correctly, ensure correct `graphical_culture`
+* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+    * Add new localisation keys introduced in 3.1
+    * Update minor code improvements from the base game (icons, spelling changes)

 ## Source Code